LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nanas-sunday-jams-the-polyphonic-spree-reach-for-the-sun/index.md

   - >-
     imported/nanas-sunday-jams-the-polyphonic-spree-reach-for-the-sun/image1385.jpeg
 description: >-
-  [Banner artwork by the majestic Trav, all of Nana&#39;s jams are gathered in this playlist.]
-This week&rsquo;s Sunday Jam is a fizz-filled, elevating, rhythmic slice of sonic loveliness.
+  [Banner artwork by the majestic Trav, all of Nana's jams are gathered in this playlist.]
+This week’s Sunday Jam is a fizz-filled, elevating, rhythmic slice of sonic loveliness.
 The tune that started off the best part of my day, set up all the notes and just cheered everything up.
-I&rsquo;m keeping it really short, all [...]Read More...
+I’m keeping it really short, all [...]Read More...
 published: true
 tags: feature
 featured: false